naghmefarzi/archetype_analysis/README.md

 export GEMINI_API_KEY='your_api_key_here'

-Populate the data list in the main script with short stories formatted as dictionaries.
+Populate the data list in the main script with short stories formatted as dictionaries, or use a file containing that.
 Each dictionary should include:

 "Title": The title of the story.
 "Plot": The narrative text of the story.
 "Characters": Optional.
-Run the script:

-python <script_name>.py
 The extracted character and action data will be saved in a JSON Lines file named character_actions_analysis.jsonl.

-Code Structure
-UnitTests Class: Handles API calls to the Generative AI model to generate character and action data.

 test_text_gen_text_only_prompt(prompt): Sends prompts to the AI model and retrieves generated content. extract_characters_and_actions(ut, short_story, role_list): Analyzes the provided short story, extracting characters and identifying their roles through generated responses.